I have started my first WordPress blog on Dreamhost. After one year I have migrated my blog to Bluehost hosting on 20

 In this article, I will share with you the reasons why I have migrated my WordPress blog from DreamHost to Bluehost before that I want to share my one-year blogging experience with you.

-Immediately I bought Genesis framework to get started the journey.
-It took me 4-5 days to setup all framework.
+Immediately I bought the Genesis framework to get started the journey.
+It took me 4-5 days to set up all the framework.
 I have written 105 posts in last year.

 - Seriously speaking, I didn’t have any idea about WordPress, but in last year I have learned almost everything about self-hosted WordPress.

 - Use of WordPress plugins.